oskarfernlund/stochastic-processes/README.rst

 .. image:: https://github.com/oskarfernlund/stochastic-processes/blob/master/figures/logo2.png
-    :width: 600
+    :width: 500
     :align: left

-Fun with stochastic processes!

 This project is a sandbox for playing around with, analysing and visualising different types of stochastic processes.
+The current focus is on equiprobable random walks in two dimensions, but more stochastic processes may be added over time.

 Dependencies